TheOdinProject/top-meta/staff-guidelines.md

 - Be fair, be kind, and be gracious.
 - Keep the mission of The Odin Project above your personal ambitions.
 - Consider your peers as the professionals they are.
 Your experience does not trump others.
-- Embrace the unique differences on the team and learn from each other to be a better Core/Maintainer member, and even beyond TOP.
+- Embrace the unique differences on the team and learn from each other to be a better staff member, and even beyond TOP.
 - Be aware of difficulties of typed communication where tone and voice are hard to interpret.
 Keep use of sarcasm, emojis, slang to a minimum during more serious discussions.
 - Healthy conflict where others opinions are heard is welcome, but we should avoid it turning into personal fighting, insulting or sarcasm.
 - Stay true to your promises.
 Communicate clearly when you can’t keep up or deliver what is promised.
 No shame in that.